kdgonz7/ImmPVox/README.md

 ## Credits

 * PVox takes a part of it's codebase from **PLConv**, a player sound framework that's similar to PVox that was never released.
+* PVox is inspired by, yet not very closely related to *TFA-VOX*, a separate VOX mod.